ompl/ompl/doc/markdown/buildOptions.md

 OMPL_BUILD_PYTESTS            | ON            | Whether the Python tests should be added to the `test` target.
 OMPL_BUILD_TESTS              | ON            | Wether to compile the C++ unit tests OMPL_REGISTRATION             | ON            | Whether the registration page is shown.
 (Disabling it might be useful for build bots.)
-OMPL_VERSIONED_INSTALL        | OFF           | Whether directories and executables created by `make install` have a version suffix.
-Useful if you want to install multiple versions of OMPL in the same directory.
+OMPL_VERSIONED_INSTALL        | OFF           | Install header files in include/ompl-X.Y/ompl, where X and Y are the major and minor version numbers.